rewinfrey/hireology-challenge/part1/controller.md

         end
     end

-This is only a start, but what troubles me immediately is that the sorting logic for candidates is different depending on which branch of the main `if / else` conditional we land in.
-Next I would start to unpack the contents of `find_by_jobs`.
-I would look for pieces of logic that can be better named, so I can also gain a better understanding of what they are doing.
-Like this example:
+Now I can focus just on the `find_by_jobs` portion of the code.
+Immediately I'm struck the apparent similarity in sorting logic that is slightly different for the two main logical branches.
+I'm not sure at this point what the best way to proceed is in rectifying that issue, so I'll instead focus on the logic of the `find_by_jobs` method itself.
+I notice there is a long boolean expression that looks like a good candidate for an extract method refactor:

      if candidate.is_deleted == false && candidate.is_completed == true && candidate.organization_id == current_user.organization_id

-Based on the name of the action, and the permissions check at the beginning of this action, I think a simple `viewable?` boolean check to encapsulate this logic make sense (from what I understand at the time of writing), like this:
+Based on the name of the controller action, and the permissions check at the beginning of this action, I think a simple `viewable?` boolean check to encapsulate this logic make sense (from what I understand at the time of writing), that would allow me to push this logic down into its own method:

     def viewable?(candidate)
         candidate.is_deleted == false &&
             candidate.is_completed == true &&
                 candidate.organization_id == current_user.organization_id &&
-                    !@candidates.any? { |cand| cand.email_address == candidate.email_address }
+                    !already_in_candidates?(candidate)
     end

+    def already_in_candidates?(candidate)
+      @candidates.any? { |cand| cand.email_address == candidate.email_address }
+    end

+I've also added in the check to determine if the current candidate already exists in the collection by creating a new method `already_in_candidates?`.

-Even though that is pretty gross, it gets us to this:
+Even though that is pretty gross, and offers the possibility of a refactor, I want to keep the focus on `find_by_jobs`.
+So far our efforts get us to this:

            jobs.each do |job|
                 unless job.blank?